creativecreatorormaybenot/clock/README.md

   + Ball from small to big.

+  + Potentially lower the analog clock to show the whole ball all the time.

+    - Check if being able to see the ball completely all the time is really the correct thing to do.

 * Reconsider digital time in 24 hour mode.

 * Create an automated customization flow.